 Expected results, limitations and alternate approaches (Aim 1): Aim 1 will produce distinct datasets to “feed” and validate the Pipelined Network Inference approach in Aim 2.
 Some new outcomes will be, for example, the identification of new TFs invoked to operate early in the network based on new time-series data for organic-N signaling (Aim 1A), and validations of direct TF1TF2 relationships the effects of which can be further explored in Aim 3.
 TF interactions can also be predicted from ChIP seq experiments performed across several TFs.
 For each subaim (Aim 1B, C, and D), we have proof-of-principle examples to demonstrate the feasibility of the approach, so we do not anticipate technical problems in data generation or computational interpretation.
 In addition, the coordinated analysis of the distinct data sets (e.g. based on transcriptome (Aim 1B) vs ChIP seq (Aim 1C) will cross-validate our TFtargets identified.

 Aim 2: NetWalk Inference: A computational pipeline for network inference combining multiple data-types.
 Rationale: Our ultimate goal is to build a causal genetic network, effectively the circuit diagram underlying the regulation of genes in the N-assimilatory pathway.
-To date, we have used a machine learning approach (Dynamic Factor Graph State Space Modeling, DFG for short) to generate a predictive network model for nitrate control of N-assimilatory pathway based on time-series data from wild-type plants [Krouk 2010].
-In this aim, we develop methods and approaches to refine and improve the quality and predictive power of such networks, by feeding our network learning algorithms both new transcriptome data from new time-series experiments (for organic-N signaling, Aim 1A), as well as new TF perturbation data.
+To date, we have used a machine learning approach (Dynamic Factor Graph State Space Modeling, DFG for short) to generate a predictive network model for nitrate control of a small (76 gene) N-assimilatory pathway based on time-series data from wild-type plants [Krouk 2010].
+In this aim, we develop methods and approaches to refine and improve the quality and predictive power of such networks, by feeding a network learning pipeline both new transcriptome data from new time-series experiments (for organic-N signaling, Aim 1A), as well as new TF perturbation data.
 The new transcriptome data generated from these TF perturbation experiments will uncover direct TF targets (Aim 1B), which will also be validated by ChIP-seq (Aim 1C).
 The refined network models derived from this pipeline in Aim 2, will in turn suggest new TFs and TF pairs on which to perform perturbation experiments (in Aim 3), refueling the iterative systems biology cycle of model building, experimentation and model refinement.

 Approach: To improve the predictive power of our networks, we will create a Pipelined Network Inference approach to generate a predictive network model that makes use of four types of genomic data which we have or will generate in Aim 1: (i) steady state transcriptome data (e.g. N-treatments); (ii) time-series data (e.g. expression over time), (iii) TF perturbation data in which TFtarget binding is validated by transcriptome analysis and (iv) ChIP seq.
 No single algorithm for machine learning can be used on all four kinds of data, so we will use several algorithms together in a Pipelined Network Inference approach to improve learning by integrating data analysis, as described below.